Ian Bremner

 Ian Bremner (born 11 April 1947) is a former Australian rules footballer who represented and in the Victorian Football League (VFL) during the 1960s and 1970s.

-A half back flanker recruited from Pearcedale, Bremner started his career at Collingwood in 1966 but after playing just one game in the season he crossed to Hawthorn.
+Recruited from Pearcedale, Bremner started his career at Collingwood in 1965 and played consistently in reserves before making his senior debut in the last home and away game of 1966.
+After playing just one game his was delisted.
+He was snapped up by Hawthorn who could see his potential.
+He established himself as a tough half back flanker, his blond hair stould out in crowded packs.

+A plumber by profession he would park his van at the site of coach John Kennedy training venue and sleep in it to combat the early starts.

 He was a premiership player in 1971, losing grand finalist in 1975 and a premiership player again in 1976.

 Bremner moved to Tasmania and had a stint coaching North Hobart in the TANFL for the 1977 and 1978 seasons.